Welcome to My New Format

 and maintained by Jim Webb for the enjoyment of all classmates from

 After having the same format on my Web site for approximately twelve years, I've decided to do a little journalism for a change.
 After retiring from business in 2000 with an AA Degree from then Florida Jr. College in Jacksonville, I applied to, and was accepted into the University of Florida's School of Journalism in Gainesville.
 I bought myself a new red Corvette and got ready for life's newest adventure.
-My goal was to be a writer.
+My goal was to be a writer/journalist.
 For four years, I commuted 140 miles round trip for two or three days a week to attend classes on the UF Campus.
-My UF education helped me do a professional job of organizing and editing this Web site.
+My UF education has helped me do a professional job of organizing and editing this Web site.

 If you have any information that you want to share with our classmates, I will